 Wildlife art in the Ancient world

 History is thought to have begun when writing was invented.
-The very earliest examples of ancient art originated from Mesopotamia and Egypt.
+Evidence suggest that it was in Mesopotamia and Egypt that the first art pieces were born in.
 The origins in the truly great art traditions lie in the art of any one of the six-great ancient “classical” civilisations: China, India, Rome, Greece, Mesopotamia, and Ancient Egypt.
 Each one of these civilisations developed their very own unique artistic style.

 It was common for animals to be depicted in Chinese art, including 4th-century works, which depicted stylised mythological creatures, departing from pure wildlife art.
 However, pure wildlife art was featured in Chinese art during the Ming dynasty, which included tigers, sparrows, swans, ducks, and other birds and animals, with increasing details and realism.
 In the 7th century, animals such as monkeys and elephants were featured in stone carvings in India.
 These depictions were religious, yet showed real animals, as opposed to mythological creatures.